Highway-Kebabbery/Pre-VT-Checklist/README.md

 ### Instructions
 1. Install the required SQLite ODBC Driver linked in [Software Requirements](#software-requirements).
 2. Download the latest release of the project [here](https://github.com/Highway-Kebabbery/Pre-VT-Checklist/releases).
 3. Office may block the content of the application because it contains macros.
-Right-click "Pre-VT Checklist.xlsm" > select "Properties" > select "Unblock" at the bottom og the "General" tab if the option appears.
+Right-click "Pre-VT Checklist.xlsm" > select "Properties" > select "Unblock" at the bottom of the "General" tab if the option appears.
 4. You may need to select the option to "Enable Macros" in a yellow ribbon under the main menu of the Excel file.
 5. Read the instructions at the top of the spreadsheet.
 6. Copy an assortment of object names from __EITHER__ the ANALYSIS or PRODUCT test objects available in cells N28:N45.
 Paste the objects into the golden cells of column A. For now, you __MUST__ paste the first object into cell A7.
 This will be fixed later.